Get,

 Nutritional Value of Prune

-In terms of the nutritional profile of prunes, they are 64% carbohydrates that, include dietary fibre, 2% protein, a moderate source of dietary minerals and B vitamins and a rich source of vitamin K. The fruit also contains sorbitol which results in a laxative effect [1].
+In terms of the nutritional profile of prunes, they are 64% carbohydrates that, include dietary fiber, 2% protein, a moderate source of dietary minerals and B vitamins and a rich source of vitamin K. The fruit also contains sorbitol which results in a laxative effect [1].

 NutrientValue